Sardar Muhammad Mushtaq Khan

-Sardar Muhammad Mushtaq Khan is a Pakistani politician and Landlord who has been a Member of the National Assembly of Pakistan from 2008 to 2013 and a Member of the Provincial Assembly of Khyber Pakhtunkhwa from 1993 to 1999.
+Sardar Muhammad Mushtaq Khan is a Pakistani politician and Landlord who has been a member of the National Assembly of Pakistan from 2008 to 2013 and a member of the Provincial Assembly of Khyber Pakhtunkhwa from 1993 to 1999.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate for Pakistan Muslim League (N) (PML-N) from Constituency PF-39 (Haripur) in 1993 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of the Pakistan Muslim League (N) (PML-N) from Constituency PF-39 (Haripur) in the 1993 Pakistani general election.
 He received 24,867 votes and defeated a candidate of Pakistan Muslim League (J).

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate for PML-N from Constituency PF-39 (Haripur) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate for PML-N from Constituency PF-39 (Haripur) in the 1997 Pakistani general election.
 He received 24,287 votes and defeated Raja Aamer Zaman.